JingyiChris/exSEEK/README.md

 | LogRegL2 | 5 | DiffExp_TTest | any | Normal-HCC | filter | null | Norm_RLE | Batch_limma_1 | mirna_and_domains_rna | filter.null.Norm_RLE.Batch_limma_1 | 0.450 |
 | RBFSVM | 5 | DiffExp_TTest | any | Normal-stage_A | filter | null | Norm_RLE | Batch_limma_1 | mirna_and_domains_rna | filter.null.Norm_RLE.Batch_limma_1 | 0.473 |

-You can choose the most proper combination and its selected features (biomarker panel) base on ROC_AUC and feature stability score summarized in the above three files.
+You can choose the most proper combination and its identified features (biomarker panel) base on ROC_AUC and feature stability score summarized in the above three files.

 ## Copyright and License Information